Are you wondering how to spend your two days in Jaipur? Then you’ve come to the right place.

 It will take about two hours to walk around because there are so many stunning design details to take in.
 There are two different ticket types to choose from, one basic and one that includes the whole complex.
 Audio tours are also available.

 The Chandra Mahal is a seven-story building behind the area accessible to the general public where the royal family still resides!
-Visitors are only allowed on the ground floor which contains a museum displaying carpets, manuscripts and other items that belonged to the royal family.
+You are only allowed on the ground floor which contains a museum displaying carpets, manuscripts and other items that belonged to the royal family.

 The entrance fee to this area is INR 2500 / $35, but it’s definitely worth it!